top of page

 The verb 'lumber' has its etymological roots in the Middle English word 'lomeren' or 'lumberen,' which meant 'to move heavily or clumsily.'
 It is believed to have been influenced by the Middle French term 'lombrer,' which meant 'to move heavily' or 'to drag.'
 The exact origin of 'lumber' prior to Middle English is somewhat unclear, but it is associated with the idea of slow, heavy, and awkward movement.
 When something or someone is said to 'lumber,' it implies that they are moving with a lack of grace or agility, often due to their size, weight, or clumsiness.
 The etymology of 'lumber' reflects this notion of unwieldy and ponderous movement that it has come to signify.

-Quiz: Find the meaning of the verb lumber:
+Find the correct meaning of the verb lumber:

 Try Again!